brandur/org/drafts/go.md

   yet though is that the encouraged patterns of passing errors around through returns can occasionally make it very difficult to identify the original site of a problem.
+* **Debugging:** gdb does work with Go, but it's an experience that's so rough that you'll find yourself resorting to print-debugging just to avoid the hassle.
 * **Noisy diffs:** The downside of gofmt is the possibility of noisy diffs.
-If someone adds a new field with a long name to a large struct, all the spacing changes and you end up with a huge block of red and a slow review.
+If someone adds a new field with a long name to a large struct, all the spacing changes and you end up with a huge block of red and a slow review (`?w=1` on GitHub to hide whitespace changes helps mitigate this problem, but is not the default).
 * **Quirky syntax:** Go is littered with quirky syntax that's fine once you know it, but is unnecessarily obtuse.
 Some examples:
     1. Interfaces are always references.